Resources for Families

 Childcare is in high demand in the United States and securing a spot for your child(ren) can take some time.
 We encourage you to start finding care early on if you prefer regular care.
 The programs listed below are affiliated with UO and provide a unique environment of high-quality early childhood education and care that exceeds state certification standards.

 Moss Street Children's Center: Moss Street Children's Center, a program of the Erb Memorial Student Union, offers university student families priority and a tuition discount.
-The center serves children for three months through 5 years.
-For more information: https://moss.uoregon.edu/ or contact the center directly at 541-346-4384.
+The center serves children from three months through five years.
+Learn about their services on the official website or contact the center directly at 541-346-4384.

 Co-op Family Center: The Co-op Family Center is an independent, nonprofit childcare center located in UO Spencer View Family Housing.
 Student Families receive priority and a tuition discount.
 Parents may co-op in the classroom and at events for tuition reduction.
 The center serves children from eight weeks to eleven years old.
-For more information: http://coopfamilycenter.org or contact the center directly at 541-346-7400.
+Learn about their services on the official website or contact the center directly at 541-346-7400.

 Plan for your Spouse/ Partner